Corporate Governance

 Independent Outside Director | Shigeru Yamashita | 〇 | 〇 | 〇 | |

-The main activities of the Board of Directors, the Executive Nomination Committee, and the Executive Compensation Committee are as follows.
+The main activities of the Board of Directors, the Executive Nomination Meeting, and the Executive Compensation Meeting are as follows.

 Board of Directors